Short personal profile

 In 1978 I became an associate of the Institute of Taxation, with a distinction in the examination.

 In 1995, at the age of 44, I did the examinations to become an associate member of the Association of Corporate Treasurers.

 In 1999, I became a Fellow of the Chartered Institute of Taxation by submitting a fellowship thesis on “A detailed review of the new UK tax rules on corporate debt.”
 This thesis was awarded the Institute medal for the best fellowship thesis submitted in 1999.

 Three years later in 1984 I left Arthur Andersen to join a small firm in Wigan.
-I became a partner there after 18 months, but another 18 months later realised that I preferred large firms and joined Price Waterhouse as a senior manager in 1987.
+I became a partner there after 18 months, but another 18 months later realised that I preferred large firms.

 As mentioned above, I first developed an interest in computing from a user's perspective at Arthur Andersen, and maintained that at my small firm in Wigan.
 At PW starting in 1993 I led the team responsible for marketing the firm's PowerTax corporation tax return preparation software throughout the UK and was a member of PW's international network of tax technology specialists.